Rithvik Dhanjani: Establishment as an actor and presenter (2013-2019)

 Dhanjani's portrayal of Arjun Digvijay Kirloskar opposite Asha Negi in Balaji Telefilms's Pavitra Rishta proved as a major turning point in his career.
 He portrayed the character from 2011 to 2014.
-Dhanjani won Indian Telly Award for Best Actor in a Supporting Role for his performance, along with various other nominations.
+Dhanjani got several nominations for his portrayal and won the Indian Telly Award for Best Actor in a Supporting Role.

 In 2013, he hosted India's Best Dramebaaz with Ragini Khanna.
 From 2013 to 2015, he hosted two seasons of Yeh Hai Aashiqui, which gained him further praises.
 In 2013, he also portrayed Kabir, opposite Mihika Verma in an episode of Yeh hai Aashiqui.
 In 2015, he and Negi recreated their love story in the final episode of Season 1.

 The same year, he participated in Nach Baliye 6 with his then partner Asha Negi and they emerged as the winners.
 In 2014, he portrayed Vidhyut in MTV Fanaah.
 In the same year, he participated in the dance reality show Dare 2 Dance and hosted the finale episode of India's Raw Star.
 He hosted a variety of shows such as V Distraction and Nach Baliye 7 with Karan Patel.